Xeli/jpigpio/README.md

 ----

 # Future of the project
 I will be delighted to accept change requests and bug reports (if any can be found) and turn those around as quickly as possible.
-I have been an IT hobbyist/coder for decades and am not planning on going anywhere soon so feel free to believe that this will be a maintained project as long as needed.